Announcement

 storms may be gradually triggered when the IMF is sustained in a southward orientation (-Bz) with IMF field strength of about 5 nanoteslas or more for at least a few hours coincident with the influence of a geoeffective coronal hole high speed stream or CME.
 More frequent, longer duration, minor to severe geomagnetic storms may be triggered suddenly and unpredictably when the IMF is sustained in a southward orientation (-Bz) with IMF field strength of about 5 nanoteslas or more for a period of several hours or more coincident with the influence of a geoeffective CME and solar wind speed of about 500 km/second or more.

-Mid-latitude northern hemisphere sunrise is 48 minutes later and sunset is 51 minutes earlier than it was on June 20th .
+Mid-latitude northern hemisphere sunrise is 19 minutes earlier and sunset is 51 minutes later than it was on December 21st.
 Sunrise is about two hours earlier and sunset is about two hours later at the altitude of the refracting F2 region.
 Sunrise is about one hour earlier, and sunset is about one hour later at the altitude of the daytime absorbing D region.

 Leave a comment: